Do you read me?

 despite both their wish

-to preserve it just as they remember it at this moment.
+to preserve all just as they remember it at this moment.

-that sun will warm the land again, and so she labors
+that the sun will warm the land again, and so she labors

 over her seeds, carefully padding them about